lolenseu/lolenseu/README.md

 ## I'm Curently Learing on how to Code/Programing!
 - 🌱 I’m currently learning everything
 - 🥅 2022 Goals: Learn more about Python
-- ⚡ Fun fact: I love lisining Lo-Fi Music
+- ⚡ Fun fact: I love listening Lo-Fi Music

 ### Languages and Tools:
 <!--Icon used https://img.icons8.com/-->